pengfei99/DataQualityAndValidation/README.md

                        formatting rules.
 For example, country column can only contain values from valid ISO country codes list.

-### 2.3 Apply validation rules on data.
+### 2.3 Detect anomalies: Apply validation rules on data.

+Once, you have defined the validation rules, you need to apply them on data.
+To do that you can
+- implement the validation rule by hand
+- use a validation tool

+#### 2.3.1 Implement validation rule by hand

+This could work, if the project does not contain complexe data set.
+And it's a very time-consuming process and hard to maintain.

+### 2.3.2 Validation Tool evaluation metric:

+- Declarative validation rule
+- Rich built-in validation rule
+- Easy to implement new validation rules
+- Able to reuse existing validation rule set
+- Provide a profiler to generate possible validation rules for a given dataset.
+- Detailed validation report that indicates which validation rule failed and which row failed the validation rule

 ## Open source projects

 - pandas profiling
-- TDDA, pydqc, Bulwark, Engarde, Voluptous, Opulent Pandas, mobydq, dvc, aws dedupe, datacleaner, and Great Expectations
+- TDDA, pydqc, Bulwark, Engarde, Voluptous, Opulent Pandas, aws dedupe, and Great Expectations
 - soda sql (https://github.com/sodadata/soda-sql)
 - google's tensorflow datavalidation